 It is the panic that can lead to a set of bad decisions that can then start to escalate.
-Perhaps you lost $100 on a trade so you put $200 on to the next one to try and win back your investment.
+Perhaps you lost $100 on a trade, so you put $200 on to the next one to try and win back your investment.
 After a losing streak, perhaps you convince yourself that you will start winning again soon.

-The trouble is, the options markets are not predictable and you do not know what is going to happen.
-Gradually you start to lose control of your own willpower and find yourself doubling up on trades and trying desperately to claw the investment back.
+The trouble is, the options markets are not predictable, and you do not know what is going to happen.
+Gradually you start to lose control of your willpower and find yourself doubling up on trades and trying desperately to claw the investment back.
 You suddenly find that you are telling yourself "just one more trade" over again until you are in far deeper than you intended.

 Where Can I Seek Help

 If you do find yourself in a predicament with trading and find yourself spending money that you don't have then it is likely that you do have a problem.
-For some people, the problem can escalate it can lead to terrible debt which can spiral into problems at work, at home and with your family.
+For some people, the problem can escalate it can lead to a terrible debt which can spiral into issues at work, at home and with your family.

 To avoid problems intensifying, it is critical to seek help and advice as soon as you recognise the problem.
 While some people may be able to stop and walk away from trading, writing off their bad luck as a bad experience, there are others who start to get stuck in a downward spiral that only intensifies.